Connect with us

 If resting heart rate is abnormally low or fails to increase with hormonal changes, pacemakers can help keep blood and oxygen circulating at a healthy rate.

-Both the SA node and the AV node naturally slow with age, but sometimes this happens at an accelerated pace and to abnormally slow heart rates.
-Slow heart rates can also be caused by other diseases, thyroid problems and Lyme disease.
+Both the SA node and the AV node naturally slow with age, but sometimes this happens at an accelerated pace and leads to abnormally slow heart rates.
+Slow heart rates can also be caused by other diseases, including thyroid problems and Lyme disease.
 In these cases, slow rates are treatable without a pacemaker.

 A common pacemaker system has a battery and two wires that can send and receive electrical signals.
 One wire rests near the sinoatrial node, and the second in one of the heart’s ventricles.